KristiyanDinev/NewsApp/README.md

 8. Finish up the setup.
 Note: It may ask you to install HAXM.
 Go for it.
 If not then you are hopefuly good.

-- Emulator has black screen
+- Emulator has black screen or it is too slow
 1. Wipe the date
 2. Restart emulator